awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TaskSettings.TargetMetadata.md

   When LOB columns are included in the replication, you can use `BatchApplyEnabled` only in limited LOB mode\.

   For more information about using these settings for a change data capture \(CDC\) load, see [Change processing tuning settings](CHAP_Tasks.CustomizingTasks.TaskSettings.ChangeProcessingTuning.md)\.
++ `MaxFullLoadSubTasks` – indicates the maximum number of tables to load in parallel\.
+The default is 8; the maximum value is 49\.
 + `ParallelLoadThreads` – Specifies the number of threads that AWS DMS uses to load each table into the target database\.
 This parameter has maximum values for non\-RDBMS targets\.
 The maximum value for a DynamoDB target is 200\.
 The maximum value for an Amazon Kinesis Data Streams, Apache Kafka, or Amazon OpenSearch Service target is 32\.
 You can ask to have this maximum limit increased\. `ParallelLoadThreads` applies to Full Load tasks\.
 For information on the settings for parallel load of individual tables, see [Table and collection settings rules and operations](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Tablesettings.md)\.

   This setting applies to the following endpoint engine types: